Soberones/CJ_notification_microservice/README.md

 - `TWILIO_NUMBER`: The Twilio number from which the SMS will be sent.
 - `SENDGRID_API_KEY`: Your sendgrid token
 - `PORT`: The port on which the server will run (default is 2000).
+- `CORS_ORIGIN`: A comma-separated list of allowed origins (e.g. `https://example1.com,https://example2.com`).
+- `SECRET_KEY`: A secret key used for signing tokens or other security mechanisms.

 ## Error Handling